farisachugthai/viconf/README.md

 - [NERDTree](https://www.github.com/scrooloose/nerdTree)

+NERDTree is a file explorer plugin that provides "project drawer"

 NERDTree is a file explorer plugin that provides "project drawer" functionality to your vim editing.
 You can learn more about it with `:help NERDTree`.

 #### QuickStart

 Launch using `<Leader>nt`.

+#### Sources for all plugins

 - [Jedi-Vim](https://www.github.com/davidhalter/jedi-vim)
 - [Git-Gutter](https://www.github.com/airblade/vim-gitgutter)